-We know nothing at all about Theophilus except what we read in the introductions to Luke and Acts.
+[Introduction to the Gospels:] We know nothing at all about Theophilus except what we read in the introductions to Luke and Acts.
 Theophilus means “friend of God” and could possibly be a term used generically for fellow-Christians.
 However, in Luke 1:3, Luke seemed to be speaking to a specific person.
 Luke probably began collecting his material and stories about the life of Christ while Paul was in prison in Caesarea (c. a.d.
 58-60).
 Paul likely told him of the basic outline of events in the life of Christ.
-During Luke’s time at Caesarea, it is very likely that he made trips throughout Palestine and talked to many of the original eyewitnesses to those events.
+During Luke’s time at Caesarea, it is very likely that Luke made trips throughout Palestine and talked to many of the original eyewitnesses to those events.
 Probably later, while they were both working in Rome, Luke added to his Gospel portions of Mark’s description of the life of Christ.
 They were writing to different audiences and for different reasons and probably never thought that people would raise the question of why they repeated so much of the same information.

-Luke became one of the most prominent workers in the Christian church partially because of his association with Paul.
+[Introduction to the Gospels:] Luke became one of the most prominent workers in the Christian church partially because of his association with Paul.
 Certainly, the Holy Spirit recognized his talents and worked with him in his writing and missionary work.
-We must assume that Luke was persuaded by Paul of the truth of the gospel.
+We must assume that Luke was persuaded by Paul of the truth of Jesus Christ, His life, and His work.
 Like the disciples being called to follow Jesus, Luke was asked to go along with Paul and his companions.